Skip to main content

 • Exposing MCP tools to other agents on Agentverse for easy discovery and reuse

-• Enabling the Chat Protocol, allowing natural language conversations with the MCP Server directly or through ASI:One
+• Enabling the Chat Protocol, so you can talk to the MCP Server in natural language directly or through ASI:One

-In this example, the MCP Server provides weather-related tools, including:
+In this example, the MCP Server provides weather-related tools:

-• get_alerts: Returns weather alerts for a given US state.
+• get_alerts: Returns active weather alerts for a US state (2-letter state code, e.g. CA, NY)

 Overview